Tillerino/scruse/README.md

 Scruse does not include any parsers or formatters and requires external ones.
 Various JSON libraries are supported out-of-the-box, including:
-- Jackson streaming (`JsonParser` and `JsonGenerator`) - note that this gives you support of many additional input and output formats through existing extensions of these classes including YAML, CBOR, and Smile.
+- Jackson streaming (`JsonParser` and `JsonGenerator`) - note that this gives you support of many additional input and output formats through existing extensions of these classes like YAML, CBOR, Smile, and more.
 - Jackson objects (`JsonNode`)
 - Gson (`JsonParser` and `JsonWriter`)
+- JSON-P
 - Fastjson2 (`JSONReader` and `JSONWriter`)
+- Nanojson

 Note that Scruse is not a beginner-friendly library.
 It optimizes for constraints that are not common in most applications.
-If you _just_ want to serialize and deserialize JSON and don't have any of the constraints above, you are probably better off with Jackson.
+If you _just_ want to serialize and deserialize JSON and do not have any of the constraints above, you are probably better off with Jackson.

 ## Usage